 Father misconstrues the CINA framework.
 Under this statutory scheme, the juvenile court's threshold finding that a child is in need of assistance as a result of parental abuse or neglect supplies the statutory predicate for considering the child's best interests.
-Specifically, the predicate findings for a CINA proceeding-that a child was neglected and that the child's parents "are unable or unwilling to give proper care and attention to the child and the child's needs[,]" CJP § 3-801(f)(2)-establish both grounds for judicial (Continued)
+Specifically, the predicate findings for a CINA proceeding-that a child was neglected and that the child's parents "are unable or unwilling to give proper care and attention to the child and the child's needs[,]" CJP § 3-801(f)(2)-establish both grounds for judicial intervention and authority to engage in permanency planning based on an assessment of the child's best interests.